The power clean is easily the most popular variation of the Olympic Clean found in Olympic weightlifting.

 The wrists should be slightly curled so that the knuckles are pointed straight down to the ground.
 This will also naturally rotate the elbows, pointing them laterally away from the body.

 Shoulders slightly over the bar, arms straight, hips slightly higher than the knees.
 Because of differences in body composition, torso lengths and limb lengths, every lifter will not look exactly the same when it comes to the starting body position.

 The key is to find a position that meets the basic criteria of shoulders over the bar, hips slightly higher than the knees and is comfortable for the lifter.

 Back should be flat or have a slight arch.
 Shoulder blades should be pulled back and the upper back including the lats should be engaged.
 I like to use the coaching cue ‘big chest’ or ‘superman chest’ with athletes so they get the idea of retracting their shoulder blades which coincides with “puffing out their chest.”

 I recommend for beginners to look straight ahead because it helps with maintaining good posture and body position, but more advanced lifters can also look slightly down if they choose.

 The first pull involves moving the bar from the floor to above the knee.
 The goal of the first pull is to put yourself in a good position for the second pull.
 I always told my athletes that power clean attempts cannot be made during the first pull, but they can definitely be missed.

-The last thing that should happen as the lifter is setting up in their starting stance is to take a deep breathe in and engage, or brace their core.
+The last thing that should happen as the lifter is setting up in their starting stance is to take a deep breath in and engage, or brace, their core.
 This helps the lifter both protect their back as well as aid in the transfer of power from their legs to the bar.